TheRenegadeCoder/sample-programs/README.md

 However, in the interest of growing this collection, I removed the pull request merge article requirement.
 As a result, not every code snippet in the repository has an associated article, yet.

-Of course, I'm adding articles every day, and I'm trying my article progress under the issues tab.
+Of course, I'm adding articles every day, and I'm tracking my article progress under the issues tab.
 Feel free to request your favorites from there, and I'll try to move them up the queue.

 At any rate, if articles sound interesting, feel free to leverage the links